I-Man-H/SystemEngineering/Week 6/Week 6.md

     * Do functional allocation to identify the primary interfaces between subsystems.
 You may identify additional subsystems during this process.
 Make sure that all functions in the system are allocated to subsystems or across multiple subsystems.

 4. Identify secondary interfaces between the subsystems.
 These are usually dependencies (physical, process, etc) introduced by the concept sketch due to the technological nature of the solution that are not directly captured by the functional decomposition.

+# To Do List
+1. Work on Assignment 2.
+2. Work on your Group Project.
+3. Enjoy you Teaching Break (not studying break 🥲).

 # Learning Outcomes